 Mushroom X’s shell game at Port Royal nearly demands the use of Final Form, which is just arbitrary and infuriating.
 If it had been more like the Black Ballade it would have made more sense… and they should have come up with a brand new idea in the first place!

-Mushroom XI’s hit counter in Timeless River would seem like something you’d want to take out with Final Form’s fast attacks, but it’s a lot easier to use Wisdom.
+Mushroom XI’s hit counter in Timeless River might seem like something you’d want to take out with Final Form’s fast attacks, but it’s a lot easier to use Wisdom.
 In this case, I recommend using Negative Combo and even maybe the Fenrir to get Wisdom’s rapid-striking combo finisher into play.

 Lastly, Mushroom XII’s game of hide-and-seek at the Twilight Town death manor is still best played by Wisdom Form, so my advice for this hasn’t changed.